Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Protect

 Protect is a set of rules and features designed for Production **environments** to monitor and block **attacks**.
-Protect is considered an agent mode and, is supported by the Java, .NET, Node.js, Ruby, Python and Proxy agents.
-Traditionally, this mode tracks values from sources, performs an initial analysis, and then examines values at sinks to determine if an attack is taking place.
+Protect is considered an agent mode and, is supported by the Java, .NET, Node, Ruby, Python and Proxy agents.
+This mode tracks values from sources, performs an initial analysis, and then examines values at **sinks** to determine if an attack is taking place.

 ---

 ## Proxy Agent

-The Proxy agent is a Contrast **agent** that run in **Protect** mode only.
-It consists of two parts: an open-source module for NGINX that forwards HTTP request data to the **Contrast Service** via a UNIX socket.
+The Proxy agent is a Contrast **agent** that runs in **Protect** mode.
+It consists of an open-source module for NGINX that forwards HTTP request data to the **Contrast Service** via a UNIX socket.
 Analysis is performed at the Service, and a response is sent back to NGINX that indicates if the HTTP request should be allowed to proceed to the proxied application.
 The **rules** for the Proxy agent are primarily based on the OWASP ModSecurity core rule set.

 ---